ljsinclair/featurebase-docs/docs/cloud/my-account/cloud-user-move.md

 ---
-title: How do I move my account to another FeatureBase organization?
+title: Move account
+layout: default
+parent: Manage my account
+grand_parent: Cloud
+nav_order: 2
 ---

+## How do I move my account to another FeatureBase organization?
+{: .no_toc }

 Active FeatureBase users may be invited to join a different organization.

 {: .warning}
 You **cannot** login to your original organization if you accept the move.

+{% include page-toc.md %}

 ## Before you begin